- Therapy topics

 Often intimacy is replaced by a substitute.
 The substitute can be of a sexual nature such as infidelity, pornography, phone sex, internet blogging, chronic masturbation, etc. The substitute can also be of a non-sexual nature such as psychological dependencies on the children, work, food, gambling, sports and exercise, shopping, pets, community activities, etc.

 Most therapists look at these problems as a disease or addiction, and attempt to cure the problem with the individual alone.
-As a Relationship Counsellor and Sex Therapist , I believe that when an individual is satisfied in their life they do not need to substitute excessive, self-defeating, or unhealthy behaviors for the intimacy desired in their marriage.
+As an experienced Relationship Counsellor and Sexual Therapist , I believe that when an individual is satisfied in their life they do not need to substitute excessive, self-defeating, or unhealthy behaviors for the intimacy desired in their marriage.

 Couples who report high levels of relationship satisfaction have both a healthy emotional connection and good physical/sexual relationship.
 At the root of their satisfaction lies the feelings of appreciation, desire and durability, acceptance, and unconditional love.